thuytrinh/hacker-news/README.md

 # hacker-news
-Yet another simple Android app for reading Hacker News, built by following MVVM architectual approach.
+Yet another simple Android app for reading Hacker News, built by using a MVVM architectural approach.
 Data was provided by https://github.com/HackerNews/API.

 Testing
 -------